RahmanTeamDevelopment/Platypus/docs/sphinx/documentation.rst

 * Single‐nucleotide variants (SNVs) and short indels as reported in the CIGAR string and read sequences of the BAM files
 * Any auxiliary variants provided from a (bgzip‐compressed, tabix‐indexed) VCF file.

-Each of these sources is optional and controlled by the user (options: getVariantsFromBAMs; source); e.g. Platypus can be made to genotype only a list of specific alleles fed from a source VCF, while for a normal variant calling run, only variants from read alignments are used.
+By default Platypus will only consider variant candidates from the aligned reads in the BAM files, but each of these sources is optional and controlled by the user (options: getVariantsFromBAMs; source).
+Platypus can be made to genotype only a list of specific alleles fed from a source VCF (``--source=input.vcf.gz --getVariantsFromBAMs=0``), while for default variant calling, only variants from read alignments are used (no command-line options needed as this is default).
+It is also possible to use both sources, in which case Platypus will consider the union of alleles from the input VCF and the BAM (``--source=input.vcf.gz --getVariantsFromBAMs=1``).
+If neither source is used (``--source=None --getVariantsFromBAMs=0``) then Platypus will not call any variants.

+Reads with mapping qualities < minMapQual will not be used for variant detection, and bases with qualities < minBaseQual will not be used for SNP detection.
 Candidate indel variants that occur closer than 3 bp (configurable with option minFlank) to either of the read’s edges are discarded.

 .. _supplying_variant_candidates_from_vcf: